 - Make a “post” or a “page” and view your site.

-- Do a search for a WordPress Plugins and try installing one.
+- Do a search for WordPress Plugins and try installing one.

 - Under Appearances, choose a new “Theme” and see how your design changes.

-Once you are done with your temporary install, you can always go to Tools –> Export and export your data.
-Then you can set up your own self-hosted WordPress website, click Tools –> Import and you’ll have your test work ready to roll.
+Once you complete your temporary install, you can always go to Tools –> Export and export your data.
+Then you can set up your own self-hosted WordPress website, click Tools –> Import, and you’ll have your test work ready to roll.